Boss (rapper): Life and career

 In the mid-1990s, Laws relocated to Texas to record songs with Ricardo Royal, a.k.a.
-"Coco Budda", a rapper whose work she had admired; Laws settled in Houston, they entered a relationship, and had a son, Lamar.
+"Coco Budda", a rapper whose work she had admired.
+Laws settled in Houston, entered a relationship with Royal, and had a son, Lamar.
 Although living a more relaxed life, Laws recorded demos for a second album, funded by Def Jam, but the label rejected them, and she was dropped from the label.
-Laws took this development in stride, noting "I was used to that kind of shit...
+Laws took this development in stride, noting, "I was used to that kind of shit...
 I thought I was good enough to get another deal.
 But I just chilled in Texas.
 Then I got sick."
 Still performing shows despite waning popularity in light of her lack of new releases, Laws moved to Dallas with Royal, where she took a job as co-host of a nightly hip-hop radio show on KKDA-FM, where she stayed for five years, recalling in 2004 "that was a bomb job".
 By 1999, she was suffering kidney failure; she and Royal amicably split up, and she went to live with her parents, undergoing dialysis for three and a half years, experiencing "every complication that you have with... bad kidneys", and given a poor prognosis.
 At times of comparatively better health, Laws recorded with Def Jef, who praised her dedication, lack of self-pity, and resolve in the face of her health problems.
 In 2001, she collaborated with Krayzie Bone on his album Thug On Da Line.
 In 2004, she released a mixtape titled The Six Million Dollar Mixtape produced by Def Jef.
-In 2004, Laws observed of her more recent work "It's still hardcore... it's me.
+In 2004, Laws observed of her more recent work, "It's still hardcore... it's me.
 I've been through so much.
 I try to put a message in there, but it's not preachy shit."
 Def Jef claimed to have "shopped (Laws) to almost every major and indie label and met with resistance...
 People are always asking about how she looks, what her age is... it's never about the music.
 I'll work with Boss when she's 45 years old.
 She gave me a new perspective on women."

+Death

-It was revealed in May 2011 that Laws was in need of a kidney due to her suffering from renal disease, a disease that rendered her kidneys useless for processing toxins in her body.
-Laws reached out to the Facebook community for a potential donor.
-A donor is yet to be found.
+It was revealed in May 2011 that Laws was in need of a kidney due to her suffering from renal disease.
+Laws reached out to the Facebook community for a potential donor, but none were found.
 In 2017, Laws suffered from "a major stroke and seizure", and on 31 January 2021 a GoFundMe was set up to raise $15,000 for a recommended medical procedure.
 By February 17, the NME reported it had reached $2,215; by March 3, it had surpassed the $15,000 goal, reaching $16,314.

+Laws died at a hospital of kidney failure in Southfield, Michigan on March 11, 2024, at the age of 54.